Switchgrass as a Biomass Crop

 Establishment

-Land management before planting in existing landscapes is important to scout for and control perennial weeds within the field to minimize stand failures in the establishment phase.
+Land management before planting in existing landscapes is important to scout for and control perennial weeds within the field to minimise stand failures in the establishment phase.
 Weeds, if not effectively controlled during the establishment phase, can result in crop failure.
-Switchgrass is planted by seed at a recommended depth of 0.5 – 2cm and at seeding rates of 200-400 pure live seeds (PLS) m-2.
-A seeding density of 5 – 15kg/ha is recommended depending on the variety and soil conditions.
-Switchgrass requires a firm smooth seedbed and can be planted by both no-till and conventional tillage.
-Conventional seed drilling provides more uniform stand development and seed depth.
+Switchgrass is planted by seed at a recommended depth of 0.5-2cm and at seeding rates of 200-400 pure live seeds (PLS) per m2.
+A seeding density of 5-15 kg/ha is recommended depending on the variety and soil conditions.
+Switchgrass requires a firm smooth seedbed and can be planted by both no-till and conventional tillage methods.
+Conventional seed drilling provides a more uniform stand development and seed depth.

 Switchgrass displays a high level of dormancy which presents a challenge for germination.
 Breaking seed dormancy is important to reduce the risk of establishment failure and the costs associated with reseeding.
 Studies have reported various methods to break the seed dormancy of switchgrass including chemical, mechanical, thermal, and hormonal seed treatment.
 The seed dormancy of switchgrass is affected by the length of seed storage, storage conditions, quantity of seeds and soil conditions.
-It is recommended to conduct germination tests and treat seed dormancy by stratification (i.e., soaking seeds in water for about 1 month at 5-10oC then re-drying or by after-ripening (i.e., holding seeds at moderate or preferably at elevated temperatures until the dormancy is broken).
+It is recommended to conduct germination tests and treat seed dormancy by stratification (i.e., soaking seeds in water for about 1 month at 5-10oC then re-drying or by after-ripening (i.e., holding seeds at moderate, or preferably elevated, temperatures until the dormancy is broken)).

 Switchgrass